Admissions to the school

 Accessibility Policy Statement

-The school, including Pugwash Nursery, has undertaken an extensive annual review of its ability to allow the fullest access possible.
-We are conscious of the fact that it is the role of the school to be aware of the wide needs of all user groups.
-The Governors will review the accessibility policy annually for all groups that use the school and this will form a large part of the Health and Safety review.
-This review is carried out in the Autumn Term of the school year with the Headteacher and the appointed Governor.
+Rye Community Primary School, including Pugwash Nursery, are conscious of the fact that it is the role of the school to be aware of the wide needs of all user groups.
+Our Accessiblilty Plan is reviewed annually.
 Currently the whole of the school has wheelchair access with a disabled toilet being situated in the main foyer area, along with accessible disabled toilets throughout the school.
 There is a multi-level changing bed on ground floor level.

-If at any time you have a concern about any aspect of your child's education, please do not hesitate to discuss it at the earliest opportunity with your child's class teacher and/or Headteacher Ms Jane Howard, as appropriate.
+If at any time you have a concern about any aspect of your child's education, please do not hesitate to discuss it at the earliest opportunity with your child's class teacher and/or Acting Headteacher Miss Kelly Martin, as appropriate.
 We are able to resolve the great majority of problems this way.

 There is, however, a policy document in school, detailing the procedure for dealing with written complaints, which may be seen on request.